LATISSIMUS FLAP FOR BREAST MOUND RECONSTRUCTION

 One of the major drawbacks of the latissimus flap reconstruction method is that (according to many sources in the plastic surgery literature) the flap does not provide enough volume for breast mound reconstruction by itself.
 In those circumstances, in order to achieve enough volume a breast implant may be necessary after the flap is in place.
 Because of this issue, I take a larger section of skin and fatty tissue along with the muscle during harvest in a fleur-de-lie pattern (as shown in image) which provides greater volume for the breast mound.
 This technique does leave a large T-shaped scar on the back, which is perhaps the biggest downfall of this reconstructive method.

 One of the advantages of flap reconstruction is that the breast mound is typically reconstructed in a single stage.
 However, it is not uncommon at all to still require a small outpatient procedure several months after breast reconstruction to do any fine tuning on the breast mound, or to make any adjustments to the other breast (if the patient desires) to maximize symmetry.
-Examples of other breast surgery done at this setting include breast augmentation (enlargement)mastopexy (breast lift) or breast reduction.
+Examples of other breast surgery done at this setting include breast augmentation (enlargement), mastopexy (breast lift) or breast reduction.

 Once the breast mound and any necessary symmetry procedures have been done, we are ready to go to the final stages of breast reconstruction: nipple/areolar reconstruction.

-Latissimus Flaps: TRAM Flaps:
+Latissimus Flaps: | TRAM Flaps: |

+What is the latissimus flap?
 The latissimus is the large muscle on the upper back.
-This flap uses that muscle and a portion of the overlying skin and fatty tissue to recreate the breast mound.
+This flap uses that muscle and a portion of the overlying skin and fatty tissue to recreate the breast mound. |

-This flap takes one or both of the rectus abdominis muscles along with a large section of overlying skin and fatty tissue from the lower abdomen to recreate the breast mound.
+What is the TRAM flap?
+This flap takes one or both of the rectus abdominis muscles along with a large section of overlying skin and fatty tissue from the lower abdomen to recreate the breast mound. |

 Pros: